 A senior home safety checklist is a must when you have an aging loved one.
 Whether they are moving in with you or will be staying at their home with a caregiver, home safety is a top priority.

-When preparing for home health care, there are some steps you need to take to ensure safety.
+When preparing for home care, there are some steps you need to take to ensure safety.
 These steps may include modifying your home.
 You also want to ensure essential utilities are working right.

 Are you a caregiver working on making your loved one’s home safe?